hchiam/chat-app-fcc-react-redux/README.md

 npm install -g create-react-app
 ```

 Make sure you're inside the right folder.
 For me, `chat-app-fcc-react-redux` is the name of my parent folder.
-The following bash command will create a folder named `chat`, with a `package.json` inside it:
+The following bash command will create a folder named `chat`, with a the actual project inside it:

 ```bash
 create-react-app chat